PayUMEA/payu-mea-magento2_3/README.md

-# PayU MEA Magento 2.3 extension #
+# PayU MEA Magento 2 extension #

-This guide details how to install the PayU MEA Magento v2.3 extension
+This guide details how to install the PayU MEA Magento v2.0+ / v2.1+ extension

 ## Prerequisites
-* Magento 2.3 installed application
+* Magento 2.0 or 2.1 installed application
 * SSH access

 ## Dependencies